 Samples stored in ultracold environments maximizes the integrity of biological components (such as nucleic acids, proteins, and metabolites).
 Thus, samples from the CATSB are suitable for molecular analysis of nucleic acids, proteins, metabolites, and other circulating biomarkers.

-As of January 2016, CATSB is registered in the Biobank Resource Centre, developed by University of British Columbia Office of Biobank Education and Research and the Canadian Tissue Repository Network.
+As of January 2016, CATSB is registered in the Biobank Resource Centre, developed by University of British Columbia Office of Biobank Education and Research and the Canadian Tissue Repository Network, as well as the International Society of Biological and Environmental Repositories.
 Also click here to read an OVC news article on the CATSB!